securefederatedai/openfl/docs/source/workflow/running_the_federation.manual.rst

 The procedure below summarizes the steps to set up an aggregator-based workflow manually.

-1. Install the |productName| package on all the nodes in the federation :ref:`using these instructions <install_package>`.
+1. Install the |productName| package on all the nodes in the federation.
+See :ref:`install_package>` for details.

 2. Create a federated learning workspace on one of the nodes.
 This node is called the aggregator.